MohamedElshishtawy/learn-laravel/README.md

 ### Factory Overwrite

-You have 2 ways to overwrite
+You have 3 ways to overwrite
 - newFactory() method
+- use the factories with out models
 - state

 #### newFactory() method